Civility and respect for others

 You must be sensitive to the public nature of shared facilities, and take care not to display on workstations in such locations inappropriate images, sounds or messages which could create an atmosphere of menace or harassment for others.

 You also must refrain from transmitting to others in any location inappropriate images, sounds or messages that are clearly threatening, hostile, or harassing in contradiction to the code of civility defined in RRR.
-If the deliberate use of anonymity or pseudonymity in any form of electronic or digital communication is for fraudulent purposes or accomplished with the intent to harass another, misrepresent oneself as another, or any other behavior in conflict with RRR, it will be considered a serious transgression.
+Use of anonymity or pseudonymity in any form of electronic or digital communication is for fraudulent purposes or accomplished with the intent to harass another, misrepresent oneself as another, or any other behavior in conflict with RRR, will be considered a serious transgression.

 Technology has enabled ready and convenient use of recording instruments in ways not previously possible.
 Even unoccupied aerial vehicles allow access to areas once difficult or impossible to reach.
 Stand-alone or remotely-controlled cameras and other recording devices should not be used in places or ways that violate a reasonable expectation of privacy on the part of those whose activities are intentionally or accidentally recorded.
 Locker rooms, restrooms, personal residences or dormitory rooms are some of the places where persons reasonably have an expectation of privacy, and in which adequate notice and consent of the subject(s) should precede the use of any photographic or sound recording device.
 Capture or dissemination of images and sounds in such situations without such notice and consent of the subject(s) is disrespectful of their rights and may violate University policy or the law.
 Departmental use of cameras or other recording devices on the campus, whether stand-alone or remotely-operated, is subject to the approval of the Security Advisory Group (SAG), by contacting the Department of Public Safety.